BobdeThird/THLI-Painball/README.md

 * have fun :D

 ## Extra information
-Refer to "Useful methods and their locations.docx" for helpful information to code your bot Demo link:
+Refer to "Useful methods and their locations.docx" for helpful information to code your bot <br />
+Demo link: